ROSE 0.11.145.147

 A hidden switch still participates when parsing command lines, but will not show up in documentation.
 This is ofen used for a switch when that switch is documented as part of some other switch.

-Definition at line 2202 of file util/Sawyer/CommandLine.h.
+Definition at line 2202 of file Sawyer/CommandLine.h.

-Switch& Sawyer::CommandLine::Switch::skipping ( SwitchSkipping how)
+Switch & Sawyer::CommandLine::Switch::skipping ( SwitchSkipping how)

 inline